 In February 2021, Current Global commissioned a study of over 800 people with disabilities from the United States and United Kingdom to explore the lived experience of accessing media and content.
 The research revealed that the majority struggle with accessibility, and even those who use assistive technology encounter significant problems.
 For many, they have normalized their consistently inequitable experiences, leading to negative feelings and low expectations of companies, brands, and the content they produce.
 But when content and communications are accessible, the response is overwhelmingly positive, leading to a significant rise in brand preference, purchase intent and peer recommendations.

 These research results felt astoundingly accurate and effectively articulated my lived experiences as a blind person, who loves consuming content but frequently encounters accessibility issues.
-Access the full report and join the disability-inclusion revolution.
+Access the full report on this page of our website, and join the disability-inclusion revolution.
 Together, we can bridge this inclusion gap and ensure our communications are accessible for all.